 - 1. Cover Sheet Use template provided.
 (See Appendix F of this RFP) - 2.
 Executive Summary (maximum 2 pages) Include each of the following: - a.
 Overview of the organization's qualifications and alignment with the services sought by this RFP. - b.
 Organization's philosophy and approach to workforce development programs and services. - c.
-Synopsis of the proposed program to deliver EARN and Work Ready services. - d.
-The amount of funding requested for EARN and Work Ready, separately, for the period from July 1, 2021 to June 30, 2022.
+Synopsis of the proposed program to deliver EARN and Work Ready services within a collaborative workforce development system. - i.
+Organizational experience with integrated workforce development models and strategies . - ii.
+Organizational experience delivering programming in a co-located and collaborative environment. - d.
+The amount of funding requested for EARN and Work Ready, separately, for the period from July 1, 2025 to June 30, 2026.
 See General Information section above and Budgets section below for further detail on funding amounts and types available. - 3.
 Organization Overview (maximum 3 pages) Describe each of the following for your organization: - a.
 Basic organizational description, including but not limited to year established, legal status, mission, principal programs and services, executive leadership, annual budget and number of full-time staff. - b.
-Past experience in managing quality workforce development programs similar in size and scope to this RFP, including but not limited to individuals served, services and activities delivered, contract values and related performance outcomes.
-Attach three (3) reference letters (along with contact information) from funders (other than P4W) that can directly attest to the work you describe and verify your ability to serve customers, achieve deliverables and meet performance goals similar to those required by this RFP.
+Past experience in managing quality workforce development programs with an integrated workforce services model similar in size and scope to this RFP, including but not limited to individuals served, services and activities delivered, contract values and related performance outcomes.
+Attach three (3) reference letters (along with contact information) from funders (other than Partner4Work) that can directly attest to the work you describe and verify your ability to serve customers, achieve deliverables and meet performance goals similar to those required by this RFP.
 Please ensure the accuracy of contact information.
-P4W will not contact respondents for updated reference information.
-P4W reserves the right to consider any previous performance data from workforce development programs.
+Partner4Work will not contact respondents for updated reference information.
+Partner4Work reserves the right to consider any previous performance data from workforce development programs. - c.

-- c.
 Administrative and fiscal capacity, including but not limited to your organization's proven ability to provide fiscal support and oversight, utilize information systems, manage resources and personnel, and produce timely and accurate program reports. - 4.
-Program Narrative (maximum 15 pages) Working within EARN and Work Ready requirements, propose a program design centered on the individuals served and focused on preparation for and attainment of unsubsidized employment along a career pathway, retention, and self-sufficiency.
-P4W values a holistic approach to EARN and Work Ready program delivery that considers the comprehensive needs of clients and collaboration with partners that leverages resources to help participants succeed.
+Program Narrative (maximum 20 pages) Working within EARN and Work Ready requirements, propose a program design centered on the individuals served and focused on preparation for and attainment of unsubsidized employment along a career pathway, retention, and self-sufficiency.
+Applicants are encouraged to adopt a two-generation program strategy that addresses the needs of all family members, including parents or adult caregivers, children, and the family unit as a whole.
+This includes working with the family to identify measurable parent and child-focused outcomes that fall within the applicant's scope and capacity, and coordinating services with other organizations to meet identified needs.
+Additional guidelines can be found in the PADHS Manuals.
+Partner4Work encourages potential applicants to propose ideas for collaboration with or integration of additional programs and services delivered or overseen by Partner4Work.
+Partner4Work values a holistic approach to EARN and Work Ready program delivery that considers the comprehensive needs of clients and collaboration with partners that leverages resources to help participants succeed.